 - 1. If a parent requests consideration, it must be in writing using the Request for Middle Grades Acceleration form (Appendix C). - 2.
-The parent must meet with the Principal/Counselor to review the request and the student's eligibility for acceleration.
+The parent must meet with the Principal/Counselor to review the request and the student's eligibility for acceleration. - 3.
 If the request is granted, the parent and student must agree to a Middle Grades Performance Contract (Appendix C) prior to acceleration being granted.
-Contract (Appendix C) prior to acceleration being granted.